 - I instantly recognized her voice on the phone.

-- He failed to recognize the importance of the meeting.
+- He failed to recognize the importance of the meeting during the first briefing.

 - The committee recognized her contributions with an award.